cpj/winter-2012/01_week_one/README.md

 ### git + github
 - Fork the [cpj winter-2012 repository](https://github.com/cpj/winter-2012).
 - Create a personal github pages website.
 [Use these instructions](http://pages.github.com/).
 - Work together to create a github pages website for the cpj.
+Note that I've [gotten it started for you](https://github.com/cpj/cpj.github.com).

 ### development environment
 - Set up a vagrant environment in the 01_week_one folder of the winter 2012 repository by following the Getting Started directions from the reading.